jirijakes/bitcoinops.github.io/_posts/en/newsletters/2022-07-06-newsletter.md

   settle).
 If a set of payments up to the total amount of a channel can be sent, then a prober can learn nearly the exact balance of the channel by just trying different sets of payments until all parts are accepted.
-But, if the set of payments which can be sent is limited to half the channel balance, it's harder for the prober to determine whether payments are being rejected because of a lack of funds on one side of the channel or because of the advertised limit (the `max_htlc_in_flight` limit).
+However, if the set of payments which can be sent is limited to half the channel balance, it's harder for the prober to determine whether payments are being rejected because of a lack of funds on one side of the channel or because of the self-imposed limit (the `max_htlc_in_flight` limit).

 - [LDK #1550][] provides the ability for users to add a list of nodes to